freedomofpress/securedrop-docs/docs/admin/installation/apply_sdw.rst

-Apply Configuration to Primary SecureDrop Workstation
+Apply Configuration to *Admin Workstation*
 =====================================================

-With the servers installed and configured, the final step is to install the SecureDrop Workstation App on the primary SecureDrop Workstation and fully configure the machine.
+With the servers installed and configured, the final step is to install the SecureDrop Application on the *Admin Workstation* and fully configure the machine.

 .. _install_configure_securedrop_app: